REFEDS/eduperson/eduperson-202111.md

 This section lists changes that have been made from version to version of eduPerson.

+The following list shows changes in version (202111) relative to version (202001).

+-  1\.
+Section 2.2.15 "eduPersonAnalyticsTag" added.

 The following list shows changes in version (202001) relative to version (201602).